jessemelpolio/non-stationary_texture_syn/README.md

 ### Architecture of the repository

-Inside the main folder, `train.py` is used to train a model as described in our paper. `test.py` is used to test with the original image(result is 2x the size of the input). `test_recurrent.py` is used for extreme expansions.
+Inside the main folder, `train.py` is used to train a model as described in our paper. `test.py` is used to test with the original image(result is 2x the size of the input). `test_recurrent.py` is used for extreme expansions. `cnn-vis.py` is used to visualize the internal layers of our generator.
+The residual blocks visualization shown in our paper are generated through `cnn-vis.py`.

 In folder `data`, file `custom_dataset_data_loader` specified five dataset mode: `aligned`, `unaligned`, `single` and `half_crop`.
 Generally, we use `single` for testing and `half_crop` for training.

 In folder `models`, two files are of great importance: `models.py` and `networks.py`, please carefully check it before using it. `half_gan_style.py` is the major model we use in our paper.
 Some utilities are implemented in `vgg.py`.

-In folder `options`, all hyperparameters are specified here.
-If you want to specialize different types of experiments, please change them accordingly.
+In folder `options`, all hyperparameters are defined here.
+Go to this folder to see the meaning of every hyperparameter.

 Folder `scripts` contains scripts used for training and testing.
 To train or test a model, use commands like `sh scripts/train_half_style.sh`.
-Go into these files to see how to specify some hyper parameters. `production` scripts are typically used in production period in our paper preparation.
+Go into these files to see how to specify some hyper parameters.

 Folder `util` contains some scripts to generate perlin noise (perlin2d.py), generate random tile (random_tile.py), which are useful to replicate our paper's results.
 Some other useful scripts are also included.